kitdotnet/Common/README.md

 ### Calculate

-This class contains common calculations, such as Age.
+This class contains common calculations, such as Age, IsPrime, etc.

 ---